getify/Functional-Light-JS/manuscript/ch2.md

 What you can notice is that for any value of `x`, say `2`, if you plug it into the equation, you get `11`.
 What is `11`, though?
 It's the *return value* of the `f(x)` function, which earlier we said represents a `y` value.

 In other words, we can choose to interpret the input and output values as a point at `(2,11)` on that curve in the graph.
 And for every value of `x` we plug in, we get another `y` value that pairs with it as a coordinate for a point.
 Another is `(0,3)`, and another is `(-1,5)`.
-Put all those points together, and you have the graph of that parabolic curve as shown above.
+Put all those points together, and you have the graph of that parabolic curve as shown here.

 So what's any of this got to do with FP?